 Atlantis continues to be the dominant player in the gay cruising industry by chartering the biggest and most glamorous ships afloat -- such as Royal Caribbean's 5,400-passenger Allure of the Seas, which was used for the largest gay cruise in February 2012.

 RSVP was sold to Atlantis Events in 2007.
 As a result of these transitions, the number of cruises RSVP offers has fluctuated from year to year.
-Olivia will celebrate its 40th anniversary as a company (with 20-plus years in gay travel, specifically), with two 40th Anniversary cruises in 2013 -- back-to-back, identical Caribbean sailings.
+Olivia will recently celebrated its 40th anniversary as a company (with 20-plus years in gay travel, specifically).

 The Best of the Rest